phantom0004/morpheus_IOC_scanner/README.md

 ### Default Scan:
 No additional setup is required for the default scan.
 Just run **Morpheus IOC Scanner** and choose the default scan option to analyze files with the built-in YARA rules and Pefile.

+---

+# More updates coming to the ReadMe soon . . .